t-kikuc/note/devto/gitless-gitops-intro/index.md

 - Likely improves Git access permission management efficiency
   - Prevents scenarios like "Strict Git access control inadvertently restricted GitOps tool permissions, breaking Image Updater functionality"

-## Performance: Potential for Lighter Operations
+### Performance

 Gitless focuses on pulling OCI artifacts instead of git pull, potentially leading to lighter and faster operations.

 Current GitOps can face performance challenges with large manifest repositories or frequent updates from trunk-based development.
 This is because GitOps tools frequently perform git pull and create local copies of pulled repositories.

 Various GitOps tools implement performance tuning for git operations, but some aspects remain challenging to optimize, such as identifying which manifests are linked to applications due to templating.
 Here's an example from PipeCD:

 https://pipecd.dev/blog/2024/09/11/performance-improvement-in-git-operations-on-pipecd-v0.48.9/

-## Simplification of GitOps Tools
+### Simplification of GitOps Tools

 While CI's role expands, the GitOps tool's responsibilities are reduced and simplified.
 GitOps tools focus solely on "deploying OCI artifacts."